 We live in a big, beautiful world.
 Supporting and protecting that world through environmentally conscious choices and sustainable practices keeps it spinning.

-In addition to the acres of green space and hundreds of parks in the area, many attractions, restaurants, hotels, and businesses in Fairfax County have taken the initiative to lead the way in sustainable practices that help preserve and grow ecotourism in Northern Virginia.
+In addition to the acres of green space and hundreds of parks in the area, many attractions, eco-friendly restaurants, hotels, and sustainable small businesses in Fairfax County have taken the initiative to lead the way in sustainable practices that help preserve and grow ecotourism in Northern Virginia.

-By supporting these businesses, you can feel good about supporting the world around you.
+By supporting these local green and eco-friendly businesses, you can feel good about supporting the world around you.
 These are just a few of the many sites to consider when you plan a sustainable vacation to Virginia this year.

 Image courtesy River-Sea Chocolates/Facebook

 While most of the world’s chocolate comes from big chocolate processing facilities with mixed cacao beans, Fairfax County’s only chocolate factory partners with small-scale growers who use sustainable farming methods to source single-origin beans from places like Brazil, Nicaragua, Tanzania, India, and Vietnam.
-This approach, along with the factory’s commitment to pollution-free trade (in 2019, they welcomed a shipment of cacao using a cargo vessel driven only by wind - the first Sail Cargo shipment allowed in the U.S. in over 100 years!), ensure that each chocolate bar created and purchased is unique in both flavor and sustainability.
+This approach, along with the factory’s commitment to pollution-free trade (in 2019, they welcomed a shipment of cacao using a cargo vessel driven only by wind - the first Sail Cargo shipment allowed in the U.S. in over 100 years!
+And they did it again in 2022!), ensure that each chocolate bar created and purchased is unique in both flavor and sustainability.

 Cervantes Coffee Roasters